 Finding Perinatal Therapy Near You

 One of the biggest keys to a successful therapeutic relationship is the personal connection that clients feel with their provider.
-At Unpolished Parenthood, clients can enjoy a safe, inclusive, welcoming, and transparent space where they will feel seen, heard, and understood.
+At Unpolished Parenthood, clients can enjoy a safe, inclusive, welcoming, and transparent space where they will feel seen, heard, and understood, even in online sessions.

 In practice, my philosophy is that you are the expert when it comes to you and your family, and my job is to empower you to be the long-term agent of change.
 Thus, I follow my clients’ lead and we develop your goals based on a collaborative conversation.
-Next, I help you implement real-life action steps that are specific to you and make sense for your life.
+Next, I help you implement real-life action steps that are specific to you and make sense for your life, all of which can be accomplished through our virtual counseling options.

 You already possess so many strengths; together we will draw on those and figure out the next steps that are right for you so you can enjoy life from a restored perspective.
 The hardest part of getting help is being open to asking for it, so why wait any longer?
 Give me a call at 305.619.3264 or send me a message here to get started today.